EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 Account authorization is controlled by public-private key pairs.
 Signing a transaction with a private key provides the blockchain with the data used to validate the transaction.
 If an account permission has the authority and is signed correctly then a smart contract action can be executed.

-`Cleos` commands use the `-p` command switch to specify the account and permission to use for signing a transaction. `Cleos` will look in `keosd` for the private key which corresponds to the specified account and permission.
+`cleos` commands use the `-p` command switch to specify the account and permission to use for signing a transaction. `Cleos` will look in `keosd` for the private key which corresponds to the specified account and permission.

 [[info]]
 | Alice wants to use the account called Alice and the `active` permission to sign a `cleos` command.
 To use this permission add: